Demo-Smart-Factory-Concordia-University/OpenFactory/docs/index.rst

 and support for both modern and legacy equipment, are driven by the need for robustness and scalability in real-world industrial environments.

+For a clear vision and guiding principles of OpenFactory, see the :doc:`OpenFactory Manifesto <MANIFESTO>`.

 API Reference
 -------------